 On the Trail with Photographer Roy Toft: The Art of Photographing Pumas and Other Wildcats

-Join us for a conversation with wildlife photographer Roy Toft as he discusses the art of photographing pumas and other wildcats with Mountain Lion Foundation’s own Jessica Janson.
+Wildlife photographer Roy Toft discusses the art of photographing pumas and other wildcats with Mountain Lion Foundation’s own Jessica Janson.

 From exotic locations all over the globe we explore photographer Roy Toft’s world of pumas and other wildcats through the lens of his camera.
 Join us and be part of the adventure!